BYU Box is a cloud content management tool, allowing you to access your content securely anywhere, on any device.

 SECURITY - BYU Box may be used for storing documents associated with general university business including student academic records subject to FERPA privacy rules such as grades, courses taken, schedules, etc.

-However, due to federal and state privacy laws and other contractual security requirements, BYU Box should not be used to store, collect, or share highly sensitive university information.
+However, due to federal and state privacy laws and other contractual security requirements, certain information should not be stored on Box.
 See FAQs for more information.

 Read the Terms and Conditions

 Learn about the conditions that you agree to when you use Box.

 BYU BOX.COM TERMS OF SERVICE AND USER AGREEMENT

 BYU has contracted with Box.com to provide cloud based storage service accounts to all BYU students, faculty and staff.
 As a user of a BYU provided Box.com account ( the “Box Service”), you are responsible for all data and content that you upload to the Box Service or otherwise create using the Box Service (collectively, “Data”).

 Please read these terms of service carefully before using the Box Service.
 These terms of service govern your access to and use of the Box Service and constitute a legally binding agreement(“Agreement”) by and between y ou and BYU.